wiggocd/linux-dotfiles/readme.md

 # dotfiles
-A configuration for Arch Linux
+A configuration for Arch Linux.